dsdanielpark/Gemini-API/README.md

 ### Use rotating proxies

 If you want to **avoid blocked requests** and bans, then use [Smart Proxy by Crawlbase](https://crawlbase.com/docs/smart-proxy/?utm_source=github_ad&utm_medium=social&utm_campaign=bard_api).
 It forwards your connection requests to a **randomly rotating IP address** in a pool of proxies before reaching the target website.
-The combination of AI and ML make it more effective to **avoid CAPTCHAs and blocks**.
+The combination of AI and ML make it more effective to avoid CAPTCHAs and blocks.

 ```python
 # Get your proxy url at crawlbase https://crawlbase.com/docs/smart-proxy/get/